Baby shoes, yey or nay?

-If your baby is starting to walk, or shows signs that he is about to take his first steps, you might be wondering if he needs special shoes.
-During this stage, your little one doesn’t need to wear shoes.
-Now, of course you can choose to put on shoes so that he looks cute, to keep his feet warm, or to protect them from rough or dangerous surfaces.
-But shoes are not necessary to learn to walk or to strengthen his feet.
+Do not worry, during this stage, your little one doesn’t need to wear shoes.
+Of course, you can choose to put shoes on them because they look cute, to keep their feet warm, or to protect them from rough or dangerous surfaces.
+But shoes are not necessary to learn to walk or to strengthen their feet.

-If you live in a cold environment and you want to protect your child from cold surfaces, buy shoes which meet with the following requirements:
+If you live in a cold environment and you want to protect your child from cold surfaces, buy shoes that meet the following criteria:

-- Have a wide, round end that leaves enough space for his toes to to move.
+- Have a wide, round end that leaves enough space for their toes to move.

 - The inner lining has no seams and allows perspiration.